NCCA/cfgaa24programingassignment-Oshersh15/README.md

 ##
 - **Assignment Idea: First-person POV Pac-Man**
-    A 3D twist on the classic arcade game. player will navigate the 3D maze, collecting dots and power-ups, and avoiding ghosts.
+    A 3D twist on the classic arcade game. player will navigate the 3D maze, collecting coins and avoiding ghost.

+- **How the program will flow:**
+The game first sets up the OpenGL environment, loads the maze layout, initialises the game entities at the starting positions.
+During the game loop, the game continously processes player input to navigate the maze, update the state of ghosts, checks for collisions between the player, coins, walls, and ghost.
+Rendering occurs in each loop iteration, drawing the maze, player's first-person view, ghosts, and coins.
+The loop runs until the game ends which is when the ghost gets to the player.

-- **What I'm planning on doing:**
+- **What I did:**
-    - Use OpenGL to build a navigable 3D maze, with walls, dots, and power-ups and also create the ghosts.
+    - Use OpenGL to build a navigable 3D maze, with walls, coins, and create the ghost.
     - Implement physics to simulate movement within the maze, along with collision detection to manage interactions with walls, dots, power-ups and ghosts.
-    - Create a control system that allows players to navigate the maze, and collect and use power-ups.
+    - Create a control system that allows players to navigate the maze, and collect the coins.

 - **Project overview and process:**